SPEEDSTER T2 1600SUPER

 The POA certificate is enroute.

 Like any 54 year old, un-restored, Classic Barn Car it had it positive points and negative points, but overallit's in outstanding condition.
 The full history is in house.
 It is a 2-owner vehicle, purchased 2nd hand in 1964.
 The mileage is extremely low.
 The trim tag states it was originally Ruby Red, yet curiously, no visible sign of Red was to be found.
 It is re-finished now in the factory color of "Silver Metal" (aka: 'Silver Metallic').
 It retains the Black Upholstery with Red Piping on the Original Racing Recaro-Type (not the standard Convertible Seats) w/ original, Vintage 5-Pt.
 Racing Seatbelts.
 It has a Black Leather Dash and Door Panels and a recent Black Canvas Stayfast Soft Top.
 It has it's original Owners Manual, '58 Showroom Price List, Porsche "Stat's" Book, and a original Shop Manual.
 Typical: During it's life: The driver's side front floor pan had a very small hole which was repaired, the orig. style muffler was replaced with aftermarket Hi-Perf. style, and the wheels were changed to the typical aftermarket 5.5 width increased to accommodate larger tires..... yet, it retained it's original, date coded 15 x 4.5" Spare.
 We went to great effort to find closely date coded, trued 4.5 x 15"original wheels from 4 different sources, replacing them with the correct sandblasted and Powder Coated in the correct Silver w/ the optional Rim Embellishers.
 They now carry new, correct size, Vredestein Radial BW Tires & fresh Chrome Hub Caps with raised logo/crest (only correct on the U.S. 'Super Speedster' models).
-We have replaced many old exterior/interior chrome parts with new (retaining the old for 'original freaks'), searching through sources in Germany to buy almost entirely N.O.S. original German parts.
+We have replaced many old exterior/interior chrome parts with new, searching through sources in Germany to buy almost entirely N.O.S. original German parts.
 This includes the original interior Ivory knobs, chrome grab bar and 'green' Tool Kit w/tools.
-The rear- end is correct stamped "BBAA" and the superb rebuilt transmission appears to be original (we await the COA).
-The engine block was replaced in 1971 with a '65SC and then completely rebuilt.
+The rear- end is correct stamped "BBAA" and the superb rebuilt transmission appears to be original.
+The engine block was replaced in 1971 with a 1965SC and then completely rebuilt.
 The previous owner told us it was fitted with Carrera Brakes when the engine was done, about 6,000 miles ago.
 The original bumpers were discarded /replaced with period correct Chrome Nerf(ing) Bars as the previous owner attempted to save weight competing in local SCCA Gymkhana Parking Lot Time Trials and SCCA events.
-We feel this car deserves a complete restoration (perhaps even a color change back to 'Ruby Red' /since only 233 left the factory in that color?) but, based on it's current condition, the car has now enjoyed a light restoration and will be displayed at our Museum and driven occasionally.
-We, in fact, purchased our last 'barn find' Speedster ('56 1600 Super in 2008) in primer UNRESTORED and sold it to "as is".
-FYI: That new owner KEPT it "as is".
-After all, these are not going DOWN in value!
+We feel this car deserves a complete restoration (perhaps even a color change back to 'Ruby Red' /since only 233 left the factory in that color?) but, based on it's current condition, the car has now enjoyed a light restoration and will be displayed at our Museum and driven occasionally to Car Shows.
+Offers considered at $275,000

 We have dedicated this display to, actor, Steve McQueen ("Lemans"/ "Bullit"/"Great Escape"/The Getaway"/"Magnificent Seven"/ "Pappilon") who, like James Dean won his First Race driving #71 ~ his very own 1958 Speedster 1600S.